master-maintenance1-peer-connect/resurrect-js/README.md

 be preserved.

 Functions cannot ever be serialized.
-Resurrect will throw an error if a function is found when traversing a data structure.
+Resurrect will throw an error if a function(Native function) is found when traversing a data structure.
+        * if Use serialize(obj, true) to ignore the error for non Native function property

 ### Custom Resolvers